acuitymd/silk-chiffon/README.md

 ## ✨ What is Silk Chiffon?

 Silk Chiffon is your Swiss Army knife for Arrow data format conversions.
-Like its namesake&mdash;fabric—light, flowing, and effortlessly elegant&mdash;this tool makes data transformations smooth and painless.
+Like its namesake fabric&mdash;light, flowing, and effortlessly elegant&mdash;this tool makes data transformations smooth and painless.

 ### 🎯 Core Features